TechDataMan/FakeNews/README.md

 ## Licensing <a name="licensing"></a>

-Thanks to XXX for providing the data.
+Thanks to [CERN - European Organization for Nuclear Research](https://zenodo.org/) for providing the data.